 In the end the Declaration claimed that it came down to a contest between their own local representative assemblies and a faraway legislature that did not represent them.
 Because they had come to deny the authority of the British Parliament, they never used the word Parliament in the document but the following words are unmistakable.

 He has combined with others to subject us to a jurisdiction foreign to our constitution, and unacknowledged by our laws; giving his assent to their acts of pretended legislation.

 There are elements in the Declaration that might seem offensive to modern ears.
 Jefferson and others in America opposed the efforts of a reforming British government to permit religious toleration of the large Catholic population in newly conquered Canada.
 For them Catholicism went hand in hand with despotism.

 The Declaration also complained about attempts on the part of the British government to prevent colonization of Indian territory.
-Indeed, it claimed that England was encouraging the Indians.
+Indeed, it claimed that England was encouraging the native tribes.

 Nevertheless, the leaders assembled in Congress insisted on their rights as Englishmen to govern themselves.
 They wanted government to be as close to home as possible.
 They would make their own laws, vote their own taxes when necessary, and be responsible for their own legal and military systems.
 They did not want to be governed by a faraway government that had little concern for their interests or welfare.

 It was true that the founders were men of property and status.
 Washington, Jefferson, Adams, Madison, and Franklin were not common men.
 Democracy would come later.
 For the present they wanted to protect their right to self-government.
-The British Parliament had declared itself “invested with power to legislate for us in all cases whatsoever.”
-To resist, they were prepared to risk everything.
+The British government had declared itself “invested with power to legislate for us in all cases whatsoever.”
+To resist, they were prepared to risk all that they held dear.